gecio/gecio.github.io/docs/_optimist/guided_tour/step06/index.en.md

 Conclusion
 ----------

-Now that we have a keypair generated and uploaded the public key, we can use it to log in to our new VMs!
+We have now generated a keypair and uploaded the public key, we can use it to log in to our new Instances.

+We explain exactly how this works in Step 7.